 Tips & FAQs

 - If time is limited, focus on one rim.
-The South Rim is definitely easier to get to and the more visited of the rims.
-It’s paved, has the main visitor center and several trails and great overlooks.
+The South Rim is definitely easier to get to and the most visited of the rims.
+It’s paved, has the main visitor center, several trails, and great overlooks.
 However, I found the North Rim to be more interesting in terms of hikes.
 The Exclamation Point hike was definitely my favorite of all the hikes in the park.
-Also the North Rim is less visited, unpaved, and a bit longer to get to from major roads.
+Also

 - Go Early.
-I found that being there early, especially for sunrise gave me much of the park to myself.
-It was really cool feeling like it was all for me.
+Being there early, especially for sunrise, gave me more of the park.
+It was really cool, and I felt like it was all for me.

-- You can visit both rims in the same day.
+- You can visit both rims on the same day.
 However, it will be a long day.
 Expect 2 hours of travel one way between the two rims.